 According to the California Department of Health, the hemp regulations (1):

-Recently, California State Assembly member Cecilia Aguiar-Curry introduced AB 8 (2).
+Recently, California State Assembly member and Majority Leader, Cecilia Aguiar-Curry (D-Winters) introduced AB 8 (2).
+The first version of this bill was introduced on December 2, 2024 and differentiates non-intoxicating hemp products and intoxicating hemp products.
 Currently, the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA) allows for the regulation, as well as licensure, of cannabis activity at the commercial level (2).
 This bill “…exempts industrial hemp, as defined, from the definition of cannabis under MAUCRSA.
 This bill would state that MAUCRSA does not prohibit a licensee from manufacturing, distributing, or selling products that contain industrial hemp or cannabinoids, extracts, or derivatives from industrial hemp, if the product complies with all applicable state laws and regulations,” (2).
 The bill hopes to (2), “enhance the viability of cannabis licenses in the marketplace by pursuing measures to relieve tax and regulatory requirements, and to authorize licensees to manufacture, distribute, and sell hemp and cannabidiol (CBD) products in compliance with current law.”

 AB 8 is currently pending referral, while it waits to be reviewed and voted on potentially in a upcoming session (2).